CS2401-Fall2021/lab-6-sorting/README.md

 method (HINT: they should probably need to take in parameters for your array and one or more indices that tell the sort where in the array to stop and/or start).

-Hint: If your method recieves an empty array-it should return that emtpy array as empty arrays are still considered sorted.
+Hint: If your method recieves an empty array-it should return that empty array as empty arrays are still considered sorted.

 ### Reflection Question 2: What is the name of the sort your chose for LeftSort?